citizenweb3/manuscripts/content/cyber-bostrom-description.md

 -"hire a hero"(to delegate tokens to a validator), being paid rewards in return (risk fee)- for each staked BOOT a HYDROGEN is minted (with a 1 to 1 ratio)

 -pay for network transactions (pay for gas).
-Though now, many validators accept transactions with 0 gas fee;
+Though now, many validators accept transactions with 0 gas fee

--vote for protocol changes and public goods.
+-vote for protocol changes and public goods

 With **HYDROGEN** one can:

--"investmint" HYDROGEN for a limited period to produce VOLT and AMPERE tokens;
+-"investmint" HYDROGEN for a limited period to produce VOLT and AMPERE tokens

--exchange it back for delegated BOOT to transfer BOOT into a liquid state.
+-exchange it back for delegated BOOT to transfer BOOT into a liquid state

 **Volt** token:

--is needed to create cyberlinks;
+-is needed to create cyberlinks

--amount of Volt tokens on a balance of the selected neuron regulates how many cyberlinks per day the neuron can submit.
+-amount of Volt tokens on a balance of the selected neuron regulates how many cyberlinks per day the neuron can submit

 Each Volt token on the neuron's balance allows creating 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.
 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

 **Ampere** token:

--is needed to create cyberlinks;
+-is needed to create cyberlinks

--amount of Ampere tokens on a balance of the selected neuron is used to compute "ampere-per-cyberlink metric", which is used in cyberrank algorithm.
+-amount of Ampere tokens on a balance of the selected neuron is used to compute "ampere-per-cyberlink metric", which is used in cyberrank algorithm

 The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each cycle so that the changes in the amount of Ampere tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
 It's reasonable to think of Ampere tokens as a measure that characterizes the impact of cyberlinks created from the account on the knowledge graph.